CSP: object-src

 <source-expression-list>

 A space-separated list of source expression values.
 Resources of this type may be loaded if they match any of the given source expressions.
+For this directive, the following source expression values are applicable:

 Examples